Kardinia Park (stadium): Redevelopments

 Over a twenty-year period between 2003 and 2023, Kardinia Park has undergone an extensive redevelopment of its grandstands, and spectator and interior facilities.
 A A$28 million redevelopment of the stadium was announced in 2003, with A$13.5 million in funding from the Victorian Government, A$4.5 million from the Geelong Football Club, and A$2 million from the AFL.
 The redeveloped ground was opened on 1 May 2005 during the first home game of the 2005 season.
-It included a new western entry and membership area, as well as the five-level wing-side grandstand with a capacity of approximately 6,000 spectators on the eastern side of the stadium.
+It included a new western entry and membership area, as well as the five-level wing-side grandstand with a capacity of 6,098 spectators on the eastern side of the stadium.

 A favourite for the honour of the naming of the new stand was Bob Davis, coach of the Cats' premiership side in 1963.
 On 15 June 2005, City of Greater Geelong councillors granted the club its wish to change the name of the new eastern stand to the Reg Hickey Stand, while the southern stand became the Doug Wade Stand.
 The northern terrace became known as the Gary Ablett Terrace while the western gate was renamed the Bob Davis Gate.

-In September 2007, Kardinia Park received a further total of A$25 million towards the rebuilding of the Ross Drew Stand on the south western side of the ground.
-Funding for the project included A$14 million from the Federal Government and A$6 million from the Victorian Government.
-The new stand, known as the Premiership Stand, features seating for 4,500 supporters, including up to 800 corporate guests on match days.
+In September 2007, Kardinia Park received a further total of A$25 million towards the second stage of redevelopment in rebuilding the Ross Drew Stand on the south western side of the ground.
+Funding for the project included A$14 million from the federal government and A$6 million from the Victorian Government.
+The new stand, known as the 2009 Premiership Stand, features seating for 4,714 supporters, including up to 800 corporate guests on match days.
 The stand opened on 10 April 2010 and was officially unveiled in round four of the 2010 AFL season, coinciding with the unveiling of the 2009 premiership flag.
 A$50,000 was also spent on a new 600-seat temporary stand between the Reg Hickey and Doug Wade stands.

 In May 2009 it was revealed that the stadium owners the City of Greater Geelong had approached a number of Melbourne-based AFL clubs discussing the financial advantages of playing home games at the ground.
 Though such a move never eventuated, the ground was capable of earning other clubs A$30 a patron, compared to the A$7 a patron earned at Docklands Stadium in Melbourne.
 The Geelong Football Club had first floated Skilled Stadium as a potential home game venue for Melbourne clubs in 2006.